jignacioss/jignacioss.github.io/README.md

 # <center> Welcome! 👋 </center>

-I'm a Sociologist and Data Scientist 👩‍💻.
-I'm interested in skills, the future of work and education, and social policy in general.
-I'm currently working as an ISP on Vocational Education and Training at the [OECD Centre for Skills](https://www.oecd.org/skills/centre-for-skills/) <br>
+I'm a Policy Analyst at the OECD 👩‍💻.
+I'm interested in social welfare, skills, the future of work and education, and social policy in general.
+I'm currently working at the [Development Co-operation Directorate](https://www.oecd.org/skills/centre-for-skills/)) <br>
 <br>

 <b>Contact Information</b> <br>